 The word “revolutionize” is derived from the noun “revolution,” which comes from the Latin word revolutio, meaning “a turn around.”
 This Latin term stems from revolvere, meaning “to roll back” or “to turn over.”
 Originally, “revolution” described the motion of celestial bodies rotating in the sky.
 Over time, especially by the 17th century, the term took on a more political and societal meaning describing sudden, radical changes such as the French or American Revolutions.

 By the 19th century, the verb “revolutionize” emerged to describe not just political overhauls, but major transformations in any field—technology, science, education, business, and more.
 It captures the spirit of overturning the old and ushering in the new.
-Today, the word retains its powerful association with change on a grand scale, whether it’s revolutionizing how we learn, work, communicate, or even think.
+Today, the word retains its association with far-reaching change, whether it’s revolutionizing how we learn, work, communicate, or even think.

 Example Sentences